 You are doing cardio now as a warmup for chasing after your toddler a few years from now.

 The gym is where you dump all your insecurities and leave it there.
-The gym is something that should be able to inspire you and not intimidate you.Workout because you love your body & want to nurture it, not because you hate it and want to… Click To Tweet
+The gym is something that should be able to inspire you and not intimidate you.Workout because you love your body & want to nurture it, not because you hate it and want to punish it.
+Click To Tweet

 Lifting weights is necessary for everyone.